 How Your Summer Plans Could Impact Next Year’s Tax Return

-There’s no need to pretend.
-We know tax planning wasn’t exactly at the top of your summer to-do list.
-But hear us out … as you’re cooking up exciting summer plans, it’s good to remember how your tax filing could be affected.
+There’s no need to pretend — we know tax planning wasn’t exactly at the top of your summer to-do list.
+But hear us out!
+As you’re cooking up exciting summer activities or life changes, it’s good to remember how they might impact your tax filing next year.

 Summer tax tips you need to know

-Here are five situations where your summer fun could score you tax deductions or otherwise impact the taxes you do (or don’t) pay during tax time — and how to prepare accordingly.
+Here are five situations where your summertime activities could score you tax deductions or otherwise impact the taxes you will (or won’t) owe during tax time:

 1. You’re getting married this summer.

-• Name changes: Report any name changes to the Social Security Administration and your employer, if applicable.
-To prevent delays in processing your tax return next year, your name must match up with your Social Security number.
+• Name changes: Married couples should report any name changes to the Social Security Administration and their employer, if applicable.
+Your name must match your (SSN) to prevent delays in processing your tax return next year.
 You can get more information on reporting a name change online or by calling 800-772-1213.

-• Change of address: Notify the IRS of a change of address if you move.
+• Change of address: Notify the IRS of a change of address with Form 8822 if you move.
 This will ensure you receive any vital tax mail at your new address.

-• Adjust tax withholding: Getting married tends to affect your filing status and could also change your tax bracket.
+• Adjust tax withholding: Getting married affects your filing status and could change your tax bracket.
 It’s a good idea for newlywed filers to revisit their Form W-4 and adjust their tax withholding as needed, especially if you both work or have any dependents.
 Not sure where to start?
 Give our Refund Booster (W-4 Calculator)1 a try.

-2. You’re planning on sending your child to a summer day camp.
+2. You plan on sending your child to a summer day camp.

-As one of the tax benefits available to parents, you can claim the Child and Dependent Care Credit if you paid someone to care for your child while you worked or looked for work.
-This includes day camp fees (unfortunately, overnight camps do not qualify), babysitter or daycare fees, pre-school fees, etc. So, if you’re signing the kids up for day camp, be sure to keep a record of any fees you paid.
+As one of the available to parents, you can claim the Child and Dependent Care Credit if you paid someone to care for your child while you worked or looked for work.
+This includes day camp fees (overnight camps do not qualify), babysitter or daycare fees, pre-school fees, etc. So, if you’re signing the kids up for day camp, keep a record of any fees you paid.

 To qualify for this tax credit, you must have earned income during the tax year, and the child(ren) must be under 13 years old.